 For more information on Texas PTA advocacy support, visit txpta.org/advocacy.
-Each legislative session, Texas PTA weighs in on bills covering a variety of topics.
-The goal is for numerous bills to be filed on Texas PTA health and safety priorities.
+Each legislative session, Texas PTA weighs in on bills covering various topics.

-Effective Strategies
+Effective Strategies:

-There are a variety of ways a Healthy Lifestyles Chair can assist the PTA in creating and sustaining a framework for health and wellness.
-By enlisting the support of parents, community members, faculty, and administration, intentional coordination is more likely to take place and ultimately achieve sustainable developed partnerships and initiatives.
-Texas PTA has identified five effective strategies that can assist local PTAs in creating a productive and sustainable healthy lifestyles program.
+There are various ways a Healthy Lifestyles Chair can assist the PTA in creating and sustaining a framework for health and wellness.
+By enlisting the support of parents, community members, faculty, and administration, intentional coordination is more likely to occur and ultimately achieve sustainable developed partnerships and initiatives.
+Texas PTA has identified five effective strategies that can assist local PTAs in creating an effective, and sustainable healthy lifestyles program.